-Tracking conversions should not be limited to track email enquirers only.
+Tracking conversions should not be limited to tracking email enquirers only.
 You should be able to track phone calls generated via Google ads and also if you have a chat option on your website those leads also can be tracked.

 To install conversion tracking,

 3. Select the source you want to track ( Ex.
 Website )

 4. Enter a name and value for your conversion.

 5. Set other fields as it is and click “Save and Continue” .